 Rise in UK teenage poisonings particularly among girls

-Brief description of journal article, Changes in poisonings among adolescents in the UK between 1992 and 2012: a population based cohort study
+Review of ‘changes in poisonings among adolescents in the UK between 1992 and 2012: a population based cohort study’

 The number of teenage poisonings in the UK has risen sharply over the past 20 years, particularly among girls and young women, the largest study of its kind has revealed.

-The increase is linked to social and economic deprivation, with those living in the most deprived areas two to three times more likely to poison themselves as those in the least deprived.
+The increase is linked to social and economic deprivation, with those living in the most deprived areas 2 to 3 times more likely to poison themselves as those in the least deprived.

 Researchers reviewed anonymised GP records, submitted to The Health Improvement Network database between 1992 and 2012, on poisonings – deliberate and unintentional – for more than 1.3 million 10-17 year olds.